sudeeprp/default-coding/modeling-needs-lifecycle.md

 Requirement | Context | Specification
 ---|---|---
-No memory leaks | Mobile Ultrasound, continuous operation for 2 days max | X no. of cycles without deterioration of performance, stable working-set and commit-charge not exceeding 3.5GB
+No memory leaks | Mobile Ultrasound, continuous operation for 2 days max | X no. of cycles without deterioration of performance, stable working-set and commit-charge not exceeding 3.5 GB
-No training required | ATM front-end | Start-screen same as previous version X-ray latency <1s | Used during surgery | One in 20 measurements can go above 1s, with max not exceeding 2.5s
+No training required | ATM front-end | Start-screen same as previous version X-ray latency <1 second | Used during surgery | One in 20 measurements can go above 1 second, with max not exceeding 2.5 seconds

 How about regulatory requirements?

 Regulation | Context | Specification
 ---|---|---
-Data Privacy in car entertainment systems | Consequence of misuse: Loss of branding & trust | Hardware-level encryption
+Data Privacy in car entertainment systems | Consequence of misuse: Loss of branding & trust | Hardware-level encryption Medical images during treatment | Entry-restricted operation theater | None Salary data in HR workplace | Confidentiality breach | Screen-saver + privacy filter screen Face-recognition to count visits | Same as CCTV in store | Agreement with store-owner

-<<relate to security privacy
 ## Recognizing the solution-scope

-In a savings-bank solution:

-- Financial security is out-of-scope
-- Access to banking facility is out-of-scope
-- Prevention of fraud...?
-- Extension to ...?
+Any Product Quality will have dependency on the environment or the user.

+> Clarify product responsibility vs user's responsibility.

 `Exercise: Call the out-of-scope items from the` [customer context](modeling-needed-capabilities.md)